-"I use my slow cookers to keep dishes warm," says Damaris Phillips, from the Food Network.
+"I use my slow cookers to keep dishes warm," chef and TV personality Damaris Phillips told TODAY Food.

-You can also use your microwave to reheat dishes.
-Just make the food ahead and warm them up when the turkey comes out.
+A microwave can also be used to reheat dishes.
+Just make the food ahead and warm everything up when the turkey comes out of the oven.

-Coolers don't just keep things cold: they're insulated which means they can also keep dishes warm.
-Fill your cooler with hot water, place finished dishes in stackable storage containers in a larger cooler, cover with a towel and keep that lid closed.
-When it's time to eat, make sure to put the food in serving dishes to make it look extra festive.
+Coolers don't just keep things cold.
+They're insulated, which means they can also keep dishes warm.
+Fill a cooler with hot water.
+Place the finished dishes in tightly sealed stackable storage containers.
+Place the containers in the cooler, cover with a towel and keep the lid closed.
+Scoop the food into serving dishes when it's time to eat.

 4. How do you jazz up a store-bought stuffing?

-Normally, says Zakarian, you would drain the spuds and mash them and add your fats and flavors.
-But let's say you went overboard with the cream and the potatoes are too runny.
+Normally, the spuds would be drained, mashed and mixed with butter and dairy.
+But let's say someone went overboard with the cream and the potatoes are too runny.

-Pro tip: To give your taters some heft, put the potatoes in an uncovered dry pot and let them cook, while stirring them, until they reach the desired consistency.
+Pro tip: To give the taters some heft, place the potatoes in an uncovered dry pot and cook, stirring frequently, until they reach the desired consistency.

-6. How do you jazz up a store-bought pie?
+6. How do you make a store-bought pie look homemade?